Russian forces leave Snake Island, keep up eastern assault

 He denied Russia had adjusted its strategy after failing to take Kyiv in the early stage of the conflict.
 “As you can see, the troops are moving and reaching the marks that were set for them for a certain stage of this combat work.
 Everything is going according to plan,” Putin said at a news conference in Turkmenistan.

-In central Ukraine, funerals were to be held Thursday for some of the 18 people confirmed killed by Monday’s Russian missile strike on a busy shopping mall in Kremenchuk.
+— Funerals were to be held Thursday for some of the 18 people confirmed killed by Monday’s Russian missile strike on a busy shopping mall in the central city of Kremenchuk.
 Crews continued to search through the rubble in search of another 20 people who remain missing.

 Ukrainian State Emergency Services press officer Svitlana Rybalko told The Associated Press that along with the 18 bodies, investigators found fragments of eight more bodies.
 It was not immediately clear whether that meant there were more victims.
 A number of survivors suffered severed limbs.